Experience more than “postcard” Italy

 - Sample regional cuisine for included meals at hand-selected authentic Italian trattorias and restaurants with local wines

-- Local VAT taxes and government fees, gas, highway tolls, city access licenses and permits, parking fees (does not include new accommodation tax imposed by local municipalities - to be paid in cash by guest directly to hotel).
+- Local VAT taxes and government fees, gas, highway tolls, city access licenses and permits, parking fees (does not include accommodation tax imposed by local municipalities - to be paid in cash by guest directly to hotel).

 NOTE: In the grand European traditions, I believe that dinner is a celebration of good food and wine, a celebration of culture and a celebration of family and friendship.
-Hosting this celebration is one of the joys of being a tour manager.
+Hosting this celebration is one of the joys of being a host and tour manager.
 I guide you to your favorite dish … or help you choose something you’ve never tried before.
 I choose the perfect wines and throw in some local delicacies to broaden your palate and surprise you a bit.
 When we are at a cooking lesson or a wine tasting, rest assured that you'll go home with new knowledge that will increase your appetite for more.
 On every tour, I have included dinners as a group as well as nights on your own.
 Of course, you are always invited to join me at my favorite places or as I explore new and interesting restaurant finds.
-I also have a lot of recommendations and would be happy to make reservations for you.
+I also have recommendations and would be happy to make reservations for you.

 What's Not Included